 CLOs and CBOs are subclassifications of CDO.
-CLOs are collateralized loan obligations which are made using bank loans.
+CLOs are collateralized loan obligations that are made using bank loans.
 CBOs are a collateral bond obligation which is made using corporate bonds.

 Collateralized Debt Obligations and Subprime Mortgage Crisis 2008

-The financial crisis of 2007 and 2008 often called the subprime crisis had several factors ultimately leading to a collateral failure of financial systems.
+The financial crisis of 2007 and 2008, often called the subprime crisis, had several factors, ultimately leading to a collateral failure of financial systems.
 Among various causes, CDOs played an important role.
-The crisis started with a housing bubble1 which majorly proliferated because of the availability of cheap credit and widespread use of Originate-to-distribute model, burst around 2006 and 2007 and led to a liquidity squeeze.
+The crisis started with a housing bubble1, which majorly proliferated because of the availability of cheap credit and widespread use of the Originate-to-distribute model, burst around 2006 and 2007, and led to a liquidity squeeze.

 - A low-interest rate on mortgages: Originating institutions were in a position to issue mortgages at a low-interest rate by slicing it off and spreading the risk among willing investors

-- High rating of CDOs helped banks to meet lower capital charge requirements of Basel I and II, without affecting the risk profile
+- A high rating of CDOs helped banks to meet lower capital charge requirements of Basel I and II without affecting the risk profile.

 This has been a Guide to Collateralized Debt Obligations (CDO) and how it works.
 Here we also discuss how CDOs led to Subprime Mortgage Crisis in 2008.
 You can learn more about financing from the following articles –